Transverse Magnetic ENZ Resonators: Robustness and Optimal Shape Design: Introduction

 When $\delta$ is real and positive, it is a basic result about second-order elliptic PDE that \eqref{simplified-pde} can have a nontrivial solution (a resonance) only for a discrete set of $\lambda$'s, which must be nonnegative.
 Our main result about \eqref{simplified-pde}, Theorem \ref{t.main1}, identifies the (infinite) set of $\lambda$'s for which such a result holds even for \emph{complex-valued} $\delta$ in a neighborhood of $0$; moreover it shows that for each such resonance, $u = u_\delta$ and $\lambda = \lambda_\delta$ are complex analytic in their dependence on $\delta$.
 (Our results agree with those in \cite{liberal2016geometry} concerning the possible values of $\lambda_0 = \lim_{\delta \rightarrow 0} \lambda_\delta$ and $u_0(x) = \lim_{\delta \rightarrow 0} u_\delta (x)$.)
 Besides proving analyticity, our work gives easy access to the Taylor expansions of $u_\delta$ and $\lambda_\delta$; in particular, it identifies the asymptotic electric field in the ENZ region (in other words, the limiting value of $\delta^{-1} \nabla u$ in $\ENZ$ as $\delta \rightarrow 0$), and it shows how the shape of the ENZ shell determines the leading-order correction to $\lambda_0$ when $\delta \neq 0$ (that is, the value of $\lambda'(0)$).

 Let us say a word about the proof of Theorem \ref{t.main1}.
 The arguments draw inspiration from those used to study perturbations of eigenvalues in more standard settings.
 Due to the singular character of our operator, however, we must solve PDE's in $D$ and $\ENZ$ \emph{separately}, rather than ever solving \eqref{simplified-pde} in the entire domain $\Omega$.
 Our analysis begins by showing how the Taylor expansions of $u_\delta$ and $\lambda_\delta$ can be determined term-by-term.
-Analyticity (with respect to $\delta$) can be proved by majorizing the resulting expansion, but doing so is a bit tedious.
-Therefore we take an alternative approach, proving analyticity by an application of the implicit function theorem.
+While analyticity (with respect to $\delta$) can be proved by majorizing the resulting expansion, we pursue a different approach -- demonstrating analyticity by an application of the implicit function theorem.

+We are not the first to consider operators of the form $\nabla \cdot ( \eps_\delta^{-1} \nabla u)$ in which $\eps_\delta$ takes only the values $1$ and $\delta$ and the focus is on behavior near $\delta = 0$.
+This operator and others like it arise, in particular, when considering the effective behavior or band structure of high-contrast composites \cite{Bru,Chen-Lipton-ARMA2013,Chen-Lipton-MMS2013,Hempel-Lienau-2000,Fortes-Lipton-Shipman-2010,Fortes-Lipton-Shipman-2011}.
+Our treatment of \eqref{simplified-pde} has some features in common with the work just cited, as we discuss in more detail near the end of this section.

 Returning to the physical problem with dispersion and loss, \eqref{helmholtz-D}--\eqref{helmholtz-ENZ}: the existence of resonances and their analytic dependence on the loss parameter $\gamma$ follows easily from Theorem \ref{t.main1} by an application of the implicit function theorem.
 Indeed, it suffices to find a complex-valued function $\omega(\gamma)$ such that